ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 The execution of [ALTER](../../../sql-reference/statements/alter/index.md) queries on materialized views has limitations, so they might be inconvenient.
 If the materialized view uses the construction `TO [db.]name`, you can `DETACH` the view, run `ALTER` for the target table, and then `ATTACH` the previously detached (`DETACH`) view.

+Note that Materialized view is influenced by [optimize_on_insert](../../../operations/settings/settings.md#optimize-on-insert) settings, because there is a merge of data before the insertion in a view.

 Views look the same as normal tables.
 For example, they are listed in the result of the `SHOW TABLES` query.

 There isn’t a separate query for deleting views.
 To delete a view, use [DROP TABLE](../../../sql-reference/statements/drop.md).